GhostOfHades/C/ReadMe.md

 # C code
-## This Repo contains most of the code developed in the C coding language throughouth my studies at Griffth Uninversity.
+## This Repo contains most of the code developed in the C coding language throughout my studies at Griffth Uninversity as my learning progressed.
-### The Repo includes code used to build the basic coding knowledge of C code as well as code to manipulate microcontrollers.
+### The Repo includes code used to build the basic coding knowledge of C code.